ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
   - name: Name of the new Interface Layer.
-  - id: Optional id of the new Interface Layer.
+  - id: Optional ID of the new Interface Layer.
   - global_ply_nr: Ply number for stacking sequence.
   - oriented_selection_sets: Oriented Selection Set for the expansion of the Interface Layer.
   - open_area_sets: Defines the initial crack of a VCCT layer (optional).